athiramkt/CYCLISTIC-BIKE-SHARE/README.md

   <img src="https://github.com/Analyst-marketer/Analyst-marketer/blob/b94347ffb695abe8dc9f66fea0a895939b024e75/Cyclistic%20chart03.png">

 </p>
-<p>The chart above shows that the Subscriber group consistently has a higher number of trips throughout the year.</p>
+<p>The chart shows a clear difference in ride frequency between subscribers and casual users throughout the year.
+Subscribers consistently take a significantly higher number of rides compared to casual customers.
+Peaks in ridership are observed during the warmer months from May through September, suggesting that seasonal weather patterns may influence ride frequency, particularly for subscribers.</p>
 <hr>
 <h2 id="act">ACT</h2>
 <p>In the final step of the data analysis process, we will provide three recommendations to increase the number of Subscribers annually.
 But before that, we'll present three key insights.</p>